Lawmakers want spy agencies to share cyber data

 Internet service providers and other companies have long complained that they give information to the U.S. government about potential cyber threats but often do not find it a two-way street.
 They say the government is reluctant to reciprocate because the information is either classified or part of an investigation linked to a potential prosecution.

-Some critics worry this type of sharing arrangement amounts to government surveillance of private data.
+Some critics worry this type of information-sharing arrangement amounts to government surveillance of private data.

 But he was concerned that measures in the bill that would relieve companies of liability once they shared data with the government might be too broad.